open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Implementors MAY choose the best idiomatic design for their language.
-For example, they could generalize the [Push Metric Exporter interface](#push-metric-exporter) design and use that for consistency, they could model the pull exporter as [MetricReader](#metricreader), or they could design a completely different pull exporter interface.
+For example, they could generalize the [Push Metric Exporter interface](#push-metric-exporter) design and use that for consistency, they could model the pull exporter as [MetricReader](#metricreader) or [MetricProducer](#metricproducer), or they could design a completely different pull exporter interface.
 If the pull exporter is modeled as MetricReader, implementors MAY name the MetricExporter interface as PushMetricExporter to prevent naming confusion.

 The following diagram gives some examples on how `Pull Metric Exporter` can be modeled to interact with other components in the SDK: